-OSMB invited ILSC members to join them to scrutinise the outcomes of the independent report into Child Sexual Exploitation undertaken by a team commissioned by the Rotherham Safeguarding Children's Partnership.
+Scrutiny by ILSC focused on the outcomes of the independent report into Child Sexual Exploitation undertaken by a team commissioned by the Rotherham Safeguarding Children's Partnership.
 Members were able to question the report authors' findings in-depth to establish how they had arrived at their conclusions and what evidence had been considered.
 The Review Team found no evidence that CSE was occurring on the same scale as it had in the past.
 The Review Team provided assurance that robust partnership processes in place to address concerns when they came in.
 Evidence had been provided to support that conclusion.